Wrestling at the 2015 Pan American Games: Participating nations

-A total of 22 countries have qualified athletes.
-The number of athletes a nation has entered is in parentheses beside the name of the country.
+A total of 22 countries had qualified athletes.
+The number of athletes a nation entered is in parentheses beside the name of the country.

 Qualification

-A total of 150 wrestlers can qualify to compete at the games.
-The winner of each weight category 2014 South American Games, 2014 Pan American Championships and 2014 Central American and Caribbean Games will qualify for the Games.
-The top five in the 2015 Pan American Championship also qualify.
-The host country (Canada) is guaranteed a spot in each event, but its athletes must compete in both the 2014 and 2015 Pan American Championship.
-A further six wildcards (four men and two women) will be awarded to nations without any qualified athlete but took part in the qualification tournaments.
+A total of 150 wrestlers could qualify to compete at the games.
+The winner of each weight category 2014 South American Games, 2014 Pan American Championships and 2014 Central American and Caribbean Games qualified, as well as the top five in the 2015 Pan American Championship.
+The host country (Canada) was guaranteed a spot in each event, but its athletes had to have competed in both the 2014 and 2015 Pan American Championship.
+A further six wildcards (four men and two women) were awarded to nations without qualified athletes but who took part in the qualification tournaments.